SoftwareAG/c8y-docs/content/datahub/running-datahub-on-the-edge-bundle/operating-datahub-edge.md

 The containers are configured to rotate log files with rotation settings of two days and a maximum file size of 10 MB.

 #### <a name="monitoring"></a>Monitoring
 Cumulocity IoT Edge uses *Monit* for management and monitoring of relevant processes.
-See section [Monitoring](/edge/operation/#monitoring) for details.
+See the section on [Monitoring](/edge/operation/#monitoring) for details.
 The DataHub Edge processes, namely the DataHub backend and the Dremio nodes, are also monitored by Monit.

 ### Data disk management and monitoring